elgeeko1/pimp-my-gimp/README.md

 >_When Life Gives You Lemons, You Paint That Shit Gold_
 > <br>\- Atmosphere

 Pimp out your mobility knee scoter!
-Trick out your scooter with battery-operated programmable LED underlighting.
+Trick out your scooter with battery-operated programmable LED underlighting, speakers and real-time speedometer.
 Powered by Raspberry Pi and Python.

 <img src="https://i.imgur.com/owE0TVs.jpg"
     height="250"